Dragon Quest: Anime

+Prior to the debut of any direct Dragon Quest adaption for television, elements of the first English-language game in the series, Dragon Warrior, were incorporated into the 1989 DIC Entertainment animated series Captain N: The Game Master, where "Dragonlord" served as a recurring antagonist to both his home-world of "Dragon's Den" and the greater dimension of "Videoland".

 There are three major television series that were adapted from the games.
 Dragon Quest: Legend of the Hero Abel (ドラゴンクエスト ～勇者アベル伝説～, Doragon Kuesuto Yūsha Aberu Densetsu) was produced by Studio Comet and aired from December 2, 1989, to April 5, 1991, 43 episodes were broadcast before the series ended.
 It was supervised by Horii, with a story loosely based on Dragon Quest III.
 The first 13 episodes of the series were translated into English by Saban Entertainment under the title Dragon Warrior.
-Due to its early time slot, and a lawsuit filed by Toriyama for not being credited for his work on character designs, it was not renewed.
+Due to its early time slot, it was not renewed.
 The series was released on DVD in Japan in October 2006, with its nine volumes selling about 90,000 units by February 2007.

 A second anime series, Dragon Quest: The Adventure of Dai, based on the manga of the same name, was produced by Toei Animation.
 It ran for 46 episodes from October 17, 1991, to September 24, 1992.
-A second anime adaptation of the same manga aired from October 3, 2020 to October 22, 2022.
+A second anime adaptation of the same manga also produced by Toei Animation aired from October 3, 2020, to October 22, 2022.

 On April 20, 1996, a film titled Dragon Quest Saga – The Crest of Roto was released.
+It was produced by Nippon Animation.

 A 3DCG movie based on Dragon Quest V, Dragon Quest: Your Story, was released in Japan in August 2019.